 On this day in 1959, Benjamin O. Davis Jr. was promoted to brigadier general, becoming the first African American general in the U.S. Air Force.
 A...
 Continue →

-On May 22, 1863, the U.S. War Department established the Bureau of Colored Troops to manage the recruitment, organization, and service of African...
+On May 22, 1863, the U.S. War Department established the Bureau of Colored Troops, a pivotal move during the Civil War.
+This bureau facilitated the...
 Continue →

 At Wilson’s Wharf Landing on the James River in Virginia, the First and Tenth Regiments of the United States Colored Troops (U.S.C.T.) heroically...
 Continue →